Nimesulide: Pharmacokinetics

 Nimesulide is absorbed rapidly following oral administration.

 Nimesulide undergoes extensive biotransformation, mainly to 4-hydroxynimesulide (which also appears to be biologically active).

-Food, gender, and advanced age have negligible effects on nimesulide pharmacokinetics.
+Food, sex, and advanced age have negligible effects on nimesulide pharmacokinetics.

 Moderate chronic kidney disease does not necessitate dosage adjustment, while in patients with severe chronic kidney disease or liver disease, nimesulide is contraindicated.

 Nimesulide has a relatively rapid onset of action, with meaningful reductions in pain and inflammation observed within 15 minutes from drug intake.

 The therapeutic effects of nimesulide are the result of its complex mode of action, which targets a number of key mediators of the inflammatory process such as: COX-2 mediated prostaglandins, free radicals, proteolytic enzymes, and histamine.

 Clinical evidence is available to support a particularly good profile in terms of gastrointestinal tolerability.

 History

-Nimesulide was launched in Italy for the first time as Aulin and Mesulid in 1985 and is available in more than 50 countries worldwide, including among others France, Portugal, Greece, Switzerland, Belgium, Russia, Thailand, and Brazil.
+Nimesulide was launched in Italy for the first time as Aulin and Mesulid in 1985 and is available in more than 50 countries worldwide, including among others Portugal, Greece, Russia, Thailand, and Brazil.
 Nimesulide has never been filed for Food and Drug Administration (FDA) evaluation in the United States, where it is not marketed.